-For instance, if you decide to do One-Legged Barbell Back Squats, for the left leg, in a power rack or Smith Machine, don’t thrust the non working, right leg out in front of you.
-This will change the adaptive response of the nervous system to the thigh muscles in a way that won’t guarantee the best improvement of bilateral deficit.
+For instance, if you decide to do One-Legged Barbell Back Squats, for the left leg, in a power rack or Smith Machine, don’t trust the non-working, right leg out in front of you.
+This will change the adaptive response of the nervous system to the thigh muscles in a way that won’t guarantee the best improvement of a bilateral deficit.

 Take the normal squat stance with both legs and then do as much of the lift in the positive (Do in under 2 seconds) and negative (Take 5-8 seconds to execute) phase of each rep as possible with your left leg.
 The right leg is only used to assist in stabilization & balance.

 Another way to grasp this concept is to pretend that the shin bone of your right leg is broken and as a result, you can’t exert any pressure on it.
 Thus the quads in your right leg will not contribute or generate any type of significant strength or force output to complete the assigned reps.
 Here’s a 4-set combo you can gradually incorporate into your workout program for the One-Leg Barbell back squat:

 |Set No. 1 – Squat 2-inches above parallel